1. The problem, and the finding that fixes it

 | Right-sized, French grid | 3.6 MWh | 22 g/kWh | ≈ 79 kg |

-Same users, same questions, same-quality lasagne: a fifty-fold difference in carbon between the lazy configuration and the deliberate one.
+Same users, same questions, same-quality answers: a fifty-fold difference in carbon between the lazy configuration and the deliberate one.
 Neither lever required inventing anything.

 7. Europe’s head start: greener will be verifiable

 None of this legislates right-sizing.
-What it does is make energy-per-answer a reportable, comparable quantity — which is precisely the condition under which “how green is your chatbot?” stops being a slogan and becomes a procurement question.
-Operators who can answer it with published numbers will be asked; operators who cannot will be asked harder.
+What it does is make energy-per-answer a reportable, comparable quantity — the condition under which “how green is your chatbot?” stops being a slogan and becomes a procurement question.
+Operators who can answer with published numbers will be asked.
+Operators who cannot will be asked harder.

 8. Limitations and honest objections

 Cheaper queries invite more queries.
-The rebound effect is real across the history of efficiency, and we will not pretend chatbots are exempt: some of any per-query saving will be consumed by growth.
-But the growth is coming regardless — the IEA projection already assumes it [12] — and a query distribution that grows on a right-sized default grows several times slower in energy than the same distribution on a frontier default.
-Efficiency does not cancel growth; it changes the slope.
+The rebound effect is real across the history of efficiency and chatbots are not exempt.
+But the growth is coming regardless — the IEA projection already assumes it [12] — and a query distribution growing on a right-sized default grows several times slower in energy than the same distribution on a frontier default.
+Efficiency does not cancel growth.
+It changes the slope.

 9. Conclusion

-Making AI chatbots greener therefore requires no breakthrough and no sacrifice — only the willingness to stop answering every question with the biggest thing that runs.
-Right-size by default.
-Escalate on demand.
-Keep answers short.
-Run on clean grids.
-Publish the numbers.
+Making chatbots greener requires no breakthrough and no sacrifice.
+Only the willingness to stop answering every question with the largest model that runs.

 References